 On the 'Dutch' side, you will find the modern movie center "Megaplex" at Simpson Bay with 7 showrooms featuring contemporary US movies in English.

 There are currently two museums on the island.
 One is on the 'Dutch' side and holds the Sint Maarten Museum, open from 10am to 4pm Monday-Friday, and from 10am to 12 pm on Saturday.
 It's off Front Street at Speetjens Arcade.
 The French "On the trail of the Arawaks" Museum reopened recently at a new location in Marigot.

 There are over a dozen of Casinos where you can gamble Black Jack, Roulette, Poker, Craps, Baccarat and Hot Slots.
-The casinos are all located on the 'Dutch' side of the island, mainly in Philipsburg, Maho, Cupecoy and Simpson Bay.
+The casinos are all located on the'Dutch side of the island, mainly in Philipsburg, Maho, Cupecoy and Simpson Bay.
 In the same areas, you will also find bars, night clubs, discotheques and adult entertainment.
 On the French side, Casinos are not allowed by law.
-Here a few of the most popular bars, discotheques, entertainment and live music venues: and Cheri's Cafe in Maho, Axum Art & Jazz Cafe and Bar on Front Street 7, Philipsburg.
+Here a few of the most popular bars, discotheques, entertainment and live music venues: The Red Piano in Maho, Bada Bing in Simpson Bay, Axum Art & Jazz Cafe and Bar on Front Street 7, Philipsburg.

 The island has a liberal lifestyle, and nudity is accepted at some beaches, Naturists represent a small minority on beaches.
 It is not accepted in the general public.

 While getting around, try to avoid the following bridge opening hours, as they usually cause long waiting times and traffic jams: